Governance

 William Wu

-William is a Portfolio Manager and Investment Stewardship within Schroders’ Australian Equities team.
-He is the lecturer and co-author of Sustainable and Responsible Investing at the University of NSW.
-More recently, William has been awarded the 2021 Aspen Institute Ideas Worth Teaching Award, presented for his sustainable and responsible investing work.
-William commenced his investment career in 2007 and spent several years at Perennial Value Management and Melior Investment Management where he was Portfolio Manager.
-He holds a Bachelor of Commerce (Accounting and Finance Major) from the University of New South Wales and has achieved CFA level 1 certification.
+William is a Portfolio Manager and Investment Steward within Schroders’ Australian Equities team.
+He also serves as a Board Member of the UNSW Alumni Advisory Board.
+William was a lecturer and co-author of Sustainable and Responsible Investing at the University of New South Wales.
+In recognition of his work in sustainable and responsible investing, he received the 2021 Aspen Institute Ideas Worth Teaching Award.
+William began his investment career in 2007 and has held portfolio management roles at Perennial Value Management and Melior Investment Management, where he managed a range of sustainability-focused strategies.

 Howard Pender